St Osyth: St Osyth Beach

 The neighbouring settlement of St Osyth Beach contains Essex's largest concentration of static caravan parking, including Seawick, St Osyth Beach (owned by Park Holidays UK) and Hutleys.
 These boost the local population in the summer by an estimated 7,000.
 Some of the beach is used for nude bathing.

 St Osyth Beach and adjoining Jaywick were the scene of fatalities during "The Great Flood" of 1953.

-The tiny settlement of Lee-over-Sands, adjacent to Colne Point Nature Reserve with access from Lee Wick Lane, is a remnant of a failed 1920s attempt to build a golfing resort.
+The tiny settlement of Lee-over-Sands, adjacent to Colne Point Nature Reserve with access from Lee Wick Lane, is a remnant of a failed 1930s attempt to build a golfing resort.
 Lying mostly along the seaward side of the coastal defences, it consists mainly of small chalet dwellings built on stilts to protect them against high tides.
 It has recently become celebrated for some unusual beach-house architecture.

 Entertainment

-The Venue is an entertainment venue that opened in St Osyth in early 2009.
-In its opening year it played host to the Sugababes, N-Dubz, The Drifters, Ricky Tomlinson, Kevin Bloody Wilson and The Stylistics.

 The St Osyth Social Club in Church Square is home to three league darts teams: St Osyth Social, The Priorymen and SOSC Ladies.